Gubancs/vehicle-store/README.md

 # Vehicle Store REST API

-This is a simple REST API which allows you to store and retrieve vehicles.
+This is a very simple REST API which allows you to store and retrieve vehicles in a PostgreSQL database.
+The application is built with Kotlin and Spring Boot.

 ### 1. Installation
    `git clone https://github.com/Gubancs/vehicle-store`